 If a storm is in the forecast, clean out your gutters and make sure your sump pump is operating properly.
-Secure or bring in outdoor furniture and other objects in the yard, and park your vehicles in a garage or away from overhanging branches, trees and power lines.
+Secure or bring in outdoor furniture and other objects in the yard.
+Park your vehicles in a garage or away from overhanging branches, trees and power lines.

-When it heats up, pests such as insects, scorpions and snakes can become more active—and more problematic.
-In rare cases, contact with these animals can be deadly, so homeowners should take steps to keep them from getting into their home.
+When it heats up, pests like insects, scorpions and snakes can become more active—and more problematic.
+In rare cases, contact with these animals can be deadly, so you should take steps to keep them from getting into your home.

 Keep Pests Outside